 Food porn.
 "There is no lettuce in a Greek salad.
 No lettuce.
 Not now, not then, not ever.
 Got that?"
 Why, oh why, can't I get one of these in the United States?

-Theater of Dionysus with TA Alyssa teaching.
+Theater of Dionysus with TA Alyssa teaching about ancient drama.

 Corinth, near the fountain.
 This is one of my personal favorite places and themes to discuss (rhetorical analysis of the New Testament).